Minnesota Vikings at Arizona Cardinals: Week 14 game review

 By Adam Carlson

-Dec 10, 2015; Glendale, AZ, USA; Minnesota Vikings running back Adrian Peterson (28 runs the ball during the first half against the Arizona Cardinals at University of Phoenix Stadium.
+Dec 10, 2015; Glendale, AZ, USA; Minnesota Vikings quarterback Teddy Bridgewater (5) throws during the first half against the Arizona Cardinals at University of Phoenix Stadium.
 Mandatory Credit: Matt Kartozian-USA TODAY Sports

 I’m not sure how to feel about this game.
 On one hand, losing sucks.
 Especially losing close games.
 But I’m extremely proud of the injury depleted Minnesota Vikings team coming into Arizona on a short week and putting on a performance that shows that they belong in the NFL playoff picture.